DC Residential Real Estate Litigation Attorneys

 A common issue encountered by our firm’s residential real estate litigation practice is flood damage.
 The two most common calls our firm receives regarding flooding come from clients who experience heavy rainwater damage or a sewer backup flood.
 Both of these scenarios can cause major basement flooding and ruin expensive appliances such as a dryer or washing machine.
 Hopefully, your home or residential rental property has a sump pump under your basement floor to keep this area dry.
 However, if you are like many Americans that do not have a sump pump installed, you must clean this mess up immediately to avoid further damage and contact your insurance company.

-Contacting your real estate lawyer
+Contact your real estate lawyer

-Before filing an insurance claim, you should review your insurance policy and any other optional coverage you have on the property with your attorney.
+Before filing an insurance claim, you should review your insurance policy and any other optional coverage you have on the property with your real estate attorney.
 Sound legal counsel can be the difference between having your claim answered and denied.
 Be sure when you schedule your consultation with your attorney to have all of your materials organized.
 This includes insurance documents, documentation of the damage to the property, and any communication with third parties.
 Communication to keep would include insurance adjusters, law enforcement, witnesses, and the like.

 Contact your insurance company